jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/three-dimensional-stress-analysis-and-equilibrium.md

 \implies A_{QBC} &= An
 \end{split}$$

-Using the stress tensor, we can represent these #equilibrium equations by:
+Using the #stress-tensor, we can represent these #equilibrium-equations by:

 $$\begin{split}
 p_{x} &= \sigma_{x}l + \tau_{xy}m + \tau_{xz}n \\